alban-gerome/kermit/README.md

 Marking up the page elements:
 -----------------------------

 The first thing consists of adding a custom HTML attribute to the page elements you need to track.
 The HTML standards recommend using attributes starting with _data-_.
 I have picked _data-analytics-interaction-description_.
-Fellows of the Royal Academy of Poetry wanting to give me an award there's a contact link somewhere on this page.
+Fellows of the Royal Academy of Poetry wanting to contact me about an award there's a contact link somewhere on this page.
 You can change the name of HTML attribute in the config section.
 More on this later.

 Now the value of the _data-analytics-interaction-description_ HTML attribute will be passed to your web analytics tool.
 Please make sure you pass a unique value as it will help you do a proper breakdown of all in the interactions tracked across your website.
 Here's a code example, first without and then with the Kermit HTML attribute: